Florida Events for March and April 2023

 Web: http://www.leesburgbikefest.com/

-TAMPA BAY CARIBBEAN CARNIVAL – Experience the rich and colorful cultures of the Caribbean, including steel pan drumming and Haitian, Puerto Rican and Dominican dance performances.
+TAMPA BAY CARIBBEAN CARNIVAL – Celebrating its 20th year, this vibrant event honors the rich, colorful cultures of the Caribbean with steel pan drumming and Haitian, Puerto Rican and Dominican dance performances.
 Live reggae and jazz bands will entertain, with DJs spinning popular Caribbean tunes in between sets, and costumed troupes will parade through the park.
 As always, one of the best parts of this cultural celebration is the cuisine: spiced, fragrant and tasty meat dishes served with tasty sides from the islands.

 Where: Perry Harvey Sr. Park, Tampa